hjwp/marriage-figaro-norway/act4.md

 il loco del congresso
 so dov'è stabilito ...

 > It's her.
-There's no doubt about it.
+There's no doubt
-> They're going to meet on the garden stage...
+> about it.
+They're going to meet
+> on the garden stage...

 MARCELLINA:
 Dove vai figlio mio?

+> Where are you going?

 FIGARO:
 A vendicar tutti i mariti: addio.
 [parte]

 > To take revenge for all husbands!

+[part 2]